sabifo4/II_SRUK_Scientific_Computing/UNIX_terminal/Windows_users.md

-You can follow [this tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [this one](https://www.onmsft.com/news/how-to-install-windows-10s-linux-subsystem-on-your-pc) to install it if you are interested in using this in your Windows.
+You can follow [this tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [this one](https://www.onmsft.com/news/how-to-install-windows-10s-linux-subsystem-on-your-pc) to install it.

-Furthermore, if you have managed to successfully install the Linux subsystem on your Windows and would like to have a quick access to a terminal from any directory, please follow the instructions [here](https://www.windowscentral.com/how-launch-bash-shell-right-click-context-menu-windows-10).
+**NOTE:** If you have managed to successfully install the Linux subsystem on your Windows and would like to have a quick access to a terminal from any directory, please follow the instructions [here](https://www.windowscentral.com/how-launch-bash-shell-right-click-context-menu-windows-10).